Best Tech YouTube Channels: 25 Creators Every Tech Fan Should Watch

 • Subscribers (Feb 2026): 1.27M

-• Best video to start with: A long-term review of a phone you’ve owned or wanted
+• Top video to begin with: A long-term review of a phone you’ve tried or really wanted.

-If you’re tired of “this chip is 11 percent faster,” and you want “does it feel good to use,” start here.
+If you’re done with “this processor is 11% faster” and you want “does it just feel good,” start here.

 The Verge